ur-fault/TMaze/README.md

 - Timer and move counter
 - Show visited places
 - Spectator mode, where you can fly and see the map
+- Floors, basically 3D mazes (that's what spectator mode is for)

 ### To do